trias-project/occ-cube/README.md

 │
 ├── data
-│   ├── raw              : Occurrence data as downloaded from GBIF GENERATED │   ├── interim          : big sqlite and text files, stored locally  GENERATED │   └── processed        : occurrence data cubes and related taxa informations GENERATED │
+│   ├── raw              : Occurrence data as downloaded from GBIF GENERATED │   └── interim          : big sqlite and text files, stored locally  GENERATED │
 └── src
     ├── 1_download.Rmd    : Script to trigger a download of occurrences in a country